determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

    kubectl exec -it <master-pod-name> -- /bin/bash

 *************************************
- Setting up a Determined Environment
+ Set up a Determined Environment
 *************************************

 Before installing Determined, you will need to install the dependencies specified in the